 Luxury Options: Luxury Manaslu Trek Cost

-Luxury Manaslu trek cost packages include quality hotels or tea houses, skilled guides and porters, and, in many cases, private transportation.
+Luxury Manaslu trek packages cost include quality hotels or tea houses, skilled guides and porters, and, in many cases, private transportation.
 Some packages include helicopter transports for emergency or scenic flights.
 The premium experience guarantees top-notch comfort, high-quality food, and individual care throughout the journey.
 Prices for these packages can range from $2,500 to $4,500 or more per person, depending on the level of exclusivity and amenities offered.

 Manaslu Trek Cost for Foreigners